-Hold & Secure To protect student and staff from threat of violence in surrounding area or facilitate emergency services on campus Teachers will lock doors & windows until further instructions are given Students proceed to their classrooms if it is safe to do so.
-If not, teacher or staff direct students into nearby rooms or bldgs Teachers and students remain in classroom or secured area until given further instructions.
-Front entrance is locked ------------------ --- --- -- --
+Hold & To protect student Students proceed to Teachers and Secure and staff from threat of violence in surrounding area or facilitate emergency Teachers will lock doors & windows until further instructions are Students proceed to their classrooms if it is safe to do so.
+If not, teacher or staff direct students into nearby rooms or students remain in classroom or secured area until given further instructions. services on campus given bldgs Front entrance is locked Campus liocked